src-d/blog/content/post/meetup-blame.md

 code that has been laying aorund since 1970.

-Given two files, the `diff` command will return the _line edits_ you have to perform to one of them to turn it into the other.
+Given two files, the `diff` command will return the _line edits_ you have to perform to one of them, to turn it into the other.
 For example: given the files `a.txt` and `b.txt`...

 ```text